bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 Exomiser [[Smedley, Robinson 2015](https://www.nature.com/articles/nprot.2015.124)] has been widely used for phenotype-based prioritzation in rare disease cases.
-Five years after publishing Exomiser, the same authors created LIRICAL [[Robinson, Smedley 2020](https://pubmed.ncbi.nlm.nih.gov/32755546/)] to provide users a way to tell whether the highest-ranked hits in a given case are low confidence and not worth evaluating.
-Unfortunately, based on the analysis in the [previous blog post](https://github.com/bw2/bw2.github.io/blob/master/2022-05-04-phenotype-based-prioritization.md), this feature doesn't currently work well, so looking at the top-ranked hits regardless of their post-test probability provides better accuracy than thresholding on the post-test probability.
+Five years after publishing Exomiser, the same authors created LIRICAL [[Robinson, Smedley 2020](https://pubmed.ncbi.nlm.nih.gov/32755546/)] to provide users a way to tell whether the highest-ranked results in a given case are low confidence and not worth evaluating.
+Unfortunately, based on the analysis in the [previous blog post](https://github.com/bw2/bw2.github.io/blob/master/2022-05-04-phenotype-based-prioritization.md), this feature doesn't currently work well, so looking at the top-ranked genes regardless of their post-test probability provides better accuracy than thresholding on the post-test probability.

 ---